Derived Stone Embedding: Introduction

 To achieve this goal, we will apply some tools from the theory of $\infty$-topoi and explore relevant definitions and theorems concerning pyknotic spaces.
-In a Mathoverflow post, Peter Scholze claimed an even stronger result (see \cite{scholze}), although without providing a proof.
+In a Mathoverflow post, Peter Scholze claimed a related result (see \cite{scholze}), although without providing a proof.
 In this paper we proved a partial characterization: \begin{theorem}[Partial Characterization of the Essential Image -- Theorem 4.6] Consider the embedding $\operatorname{Pro}(S_\pi) \hookrightarrow \mathbf{Pyk}(\mathcal{S})$.
-A connected, truncated object in $\mathbf{Pyk}(\mathcal{S})$ lies in the essential image of this embedding if and only if its pyknotic homotopy groups at any chosen basepoint are profinite. \end{theorem}
+A connected object in $\mathbf{Pyk}(\mathcal{S})$ lies in the essential image of this embedding if and only if its pyknotic homotopy groups at any chosen basepoint are profinite. \end{theorem}

-To achieve this characterization, two key points needs to be addressed.
+To achieve this characterization, two key points need to be addressed.
 First, we demonstrate that the inverse limit commutes with homotopy groups for pro-systems of $\pi$-finite spaces.
 This is formalized in the following corollary:

 \begin{corollary}[Corollary 3.12] Let \(\{X_i\}\) be a pro-system of \(\pi\)-finite spaces.
 Denote by \(p_i: \varprojlim X_i \rightarrow X_i\) the projection maps.
 Then, we have the following isomorphism: